 Formerly the home of Pollard Friendly Motors, this city owned 4.5-acre site is planned for a mix of housing affordable to low, moderate and middle income households.
 The project is part of Boulder Junction (a 160-acre redevelopment at the northeast corner of 30th Street and Pearl Parkway area) and is transforming into a mixed-use, pedestrian-oriented neighborhood with regional transit connections and public spaces that will benefit the entire community.

 The Ponderosa Mobile Home Park is a 68-home diverse, primarily homeowner community located in a county enclave at 4475 Broadway.
 The City of Boulder has purchased Ponderosa with plans to annex the property, replace aging infrastructure, identify home replacement options that would maintain residents’ housing costs at similar levels, and to ultimately transfer Ponderosa to an owner such as an affordable housing nonprofit or a resident-controlled cooperative in order to create long-term stability for the community’s residents.

 Inclusionary Housing Update

-The inclusionary housing program was adopted in 2000 in response to the city’s housing challenges, updates to the program require that new residential development contribute 25 percent of the all new homes as permanently affordable; 20 percent affordable to low/moderate households and 5 percent affordable to middle income households.
-The program has demonstrated considerable success over the years and the 2017 updates respond to new challenges, specifically addressing the loss of middle income housing as well as exploring options for incentivizing more on-site homes.
+The inclusionary housing program was adopted in 2000 in response to the city’s housing challenges, updates to the program require that new residential development contribute 25 percent of the all new homes as permanently affordable; 20 percent affordable to low- and moderate-income households and 5 percent affordable to middle-income households.
+The program has demonstrated considerable success over the years and the 2017 updates respond to new challenges, specifically addressing the loss of middle-income housing as well as exploring options for incentivizing more on-site homes.

 More information is available on the Inclusionary Housing Update page.